Joaquín Marcó Figueroa: Casa de Moneda de Chile

 In 1930, he was appointed superintendent of the Casa de Moneda de Chile, the only person from the Atacama Region to have held that position.

-He advocated to change the diameter of the coins circulating in Chile at the time.
-The reason was a proposal for the one-peso coin and five-pesos coin to be the same diameter.
-His justification was written as such in the 1943 book produced by "La Casa de Moneda": "Naturally, if it is desired to avoid the inconveniences that other countries in South America have had with their confusing systems of metallic divisional coins, it would be preferable, in the opinion of the undersigned, to establish (different) weights and diameters."
+He opposed a proposal to make the one-peso and five-peso coins the same diameter, on the grounds that it would confuse the public.
+His reasoning was recorded in the 1944 volume produced by the institution itself: "Naturally, if it is desired to avoid the inconveniences that other countries in South America have had with their confusing systems of metallic divisional coins, it would be preferable, in the opinion of the undersigned, to establish (different) weights and diameters."

-Also concerned with social work, he provided workers with summer cottages on the coast and in the mountains.
-One of these was the Summer Cottage located in the coastal town of Llolleo, in the commune of San Antonio, an important seaside resort at the time.
+Also concerned with social welfare, he provided workers with summer cottages on the coast and in the mountains.
+One of these was the summer cottage in the coastal town of Llolleo, commune of San Antonio, an important seaside resort at the time.

-Monument in honor of Joaquín Marcó Figueroa, at the Casa de Moneda summer cottage, located in the coastal town of Llolleo, commune of San Antonio.
+Monument in honor of Joaquín Marcó Figueroa, at the Casa de Moneda summer cottage in Llolleo, commune of San Antonio.